JNMR: Joint Non-linear Motion Regression for Video Frame Interpolation: Experiments

 \subsubsection{Qualitative Evaluation}

-We provide a qualitative comparison of Vimeo-90K Septuplet and DAVIS datasets between our method and the latest state-of-the-art methods in Fig.\ref{fig5} and Fig.\ref{fig6}.
-As shown in Fig.\ref{fig5}, JNMR generates the visually pleasing interpolation results with clear structures on Vimeo-90K Septuplet.
-The two samples both contain the complicated motion with low resolution.
-Especially, the second sample involves structural details such as characters. \textbf{It is noted that other methods fail to restore the original appearance of the child's foot and the rightmost text.} In contrast, our model achieves a sharp boundary and realistic texture without excessive smoothing, thanks to the appropriate feature learning and motion regression.
+We provide a qualitative comparison between our method and the latest state-of-the-art methods with the Vimeo-90K Septuplet and DAVIS datasets in Fig.\ref{fig5} and Fig.\ref{fig6}.
+As shown in Fig.\ref{fig5}, JNMR generates visually pleasing interpolation results with clear structures on Vimeo-90K Septuplet.
+The two samples both contain complicated motion with low resolution.
+In particular, the second sample involves structural details such as characters. {It is noted that other methods fail to restore the original appearance of the child's foot and the rightmost text.} In contrast, our model achieves a sharp boundary and realistic texture without excessive smoothing due to the appropriate feature learning and motion regression.
 Furthermore, we demonstrate the temporal-aware performance and the reconstruction effect on high-speed movement in Fig.\ref{fig6}.
-Although EDC~\cite{danier2022enhancing}, ST-MFNet~\cite{danier2022spatio}, FLAVR~\cite{kalluri2020flavr} and VFIT-B~\cite{shi2022video} generate visually correct structures, there are some serious blurs due to the directly fusion of overlaid input.
-Similarly, QVI~\cite{xu2019quadratic} relies on the quadratic modeling on motions, but their interpolation frames usually contain notable artifacts because of inaccurate synthesis.
-By contrast, our method successfully handles the complicated acceleration movement modeling and produces plausible structures with abundant details.\textbf{ In particular, the relative position between the cement marking line and the bus in the first sample indicates the temporal consistency in consecutive frames.
-JNMR can realize the close relation to the ground-truth (GT) with clear edges and demonstrate effective capabilities in handling the temporal-aware high-speed motions.
-In addition, it is noted that our method can achieve clear text reconstruction and edge preservation of high-speed moving object.}
+Although EDC~\cite{danier2022enhancing}, ST-MFNet~\cite{danier2022spatio}, FLAVR~\cite{kalluri2023flavr} and VFIT-B~\cite{shi2022video} generate visually correct structures, there is some serious blurring due to the direct fusion of overlaid input.
+QVI~\cite{xu2019quadratic} relies on the quadratic modeling of motions, but their interpolation frames usually contain notable artifacts because of inaccurate synthesis.
+In contrast, our method successfully handles complicated acceleration movement modeling and produces plausible structures with abundant details.
+In particular, the relative position between the cement marking line and the bus in the first sample indicates the temporal consistency in consecutive frames. {JNMR can realize a close relation to the ground truth (GT) with clear edges and demonstrate effective capabilities in handling temporal-aware high-speed motions.
+In addition, it is noted that our method can achieve clear text reconstruction and edge preservation of high-speed moving objects.}